ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 } UpdateRequest;
 ~~~

-In the first use case described in the Protocol Overview, Alice creates a Commit
+For example, in the first use case described in the Protocol Overview, Alice creates a Commit
 containing an AppSync proposal adding `bob@b.example`, and Add proposals for all
 Bob's MLS clients.
 Alice includes the Welcome message which will be sent for
 Bob, a GroupInfo object for the hub provider, and complete `ratchet_tree`